-10 Surprising Facts About The Writing Lives of Great Authors
+10 Surprising Facts About the Writing Lives of Great Authors

-In my new book, Process: The Writing Lives of Great Authors, I cover the techniques, habits and inspirations of 18 of the greatest writers of the 20th century and today.
+In my book, Process: The Writing Lives of Great Authors, I cover the techniques, habits and inspirations of 18 of the greatest writers of the 20th century and today.
 Part of the joy in writing this book came with the periodic discovery of unexpected facts about writers I thought I already knew so well.
 Here are 10 of the most surprising, counterintuitive, sometimes jaw-dropping facts that made their way into Process.

 1. James Joyce never set foot in Ireland after the year he turned 30.